RajeevEtc/BigDataHadoop_Session1Assignment2/README.md

 Example: __$rm -r mydirectory__
          It will remove the directory mydirectory, and any files and directories it contains.
 If a file or directory that rm tries to delete is write-protected, you will be prompted to make sure that you really want to delete it.
          $rm

+ 6. __ls__: Displays the list of files and directories available under current directory.
+  Example: a) $ls : list out the name of the files and directories
+           b) $ls -l : list out the files and directories along with details like permissions, size, creation date etc.

+ 7. __echo__: Displays the line of text in the output console.
+  Example: $echo Hello, World
+   Output: Hello, World

+ 8. __cat__: It can be used to
+                      a)display the contents of a file in command line, b)copy the contents of a file to a new file c)concatenate the contents of the two different file and store in new file or displays on the command line
+   Example: $cat file.txt : Displays the contents of file.txt on command line screen

+ 9. __who__: The who command prints information about all users who are currently logged in.
+  Example: $who
+  Output: rajeevranjan console  Jul 11 21:06
+          rajeevranjan ttys000  Jul 11 23:58

+ 10. __cd__: The cd command, which stands for "change directory", changes the shell's current working directory.
+  Example: $cd myDirectory : changes the current working directory to myDirectory.

+ 11. __date__: The date command is used to print out, or change the value of, the system's time and date information.
+  Example: $date
+  Output: Wed Jul 12 00:58:04 IST 2017

+ 12. __cal__:

+ 13. __mv__:

+ 14. __cp__:

+ 15. __which__: